Dremel 4000 vs 3000

 Overview of the Dremel 4000

-Dremel 4000 is a rotary tool that comes with a cord, four attachments, and thirty-four accessories.
+Dremel 4000 is a rotary tool with a cord, four attachments, and thirty-four accessories.
 An effective ventilation system makes the workspace conducive.
 It prevents heat from building up.
 That is why the tool has managed to be noise-free and smooth.

 You have control over what happens with the rotary tool.
 Dremel 4000 introduces a speed dial feature that you turn on and off quickly with ease.
-In addition, you are allowed to change the speed even when you are operating the rotary tool without stopping it.
+In addition, you are allowed to change the speed even when operating the rotary tool without stopping it.
 That gives the rotary tool maximum performance.

 The separate speed controls are handy when you are completing your tasks.
 It comes with a beautiful ergonomic design.
 You do not have to strain yourself when using the tool.
 It feels comfortable.
 It comes with a cord that connects to the power.